 Practice classes focused on TOPIC 4.

-Relevant material will be given by the teachers and the instructors during the lectures.
+Relevant material will be given by the teacher and the instructors during the lectures.

 FULVIO MASTROGIOVANNI (Presidente)